 Among other categories of cargo, the container transport deserve particular attention and is the major maritime focus in this report.
-The invention of the container was arguably the most important transportation advance of the $20^{th}$ century.
+The invention of the container was arguably the most important transportation advance of the 20th century.
 The container has revolutionized the global trade like the semiconductor has changed information and communication systems.
 Thanks to the deployment of freight containers in multimodal chains of transport, efficiency of logistics are increased, logistics costs are reduced, less goods are damaged, and security of shipments is strengthened.
 (COMCEC, 2014) "The container has made the world smaller as the transit time between origins and destinations of cargo flows has declined, and it made the world larger as the container ensures to integrate even the remotest region into world trade.
 It is therefore no wonder that the container has become the icon of globalism."
 (COMCEC, 2013)

 Containerization has been the main stimulant in increasing container fleet capacity.
-In parallel with this trend, the growth in container fleet outpaced that of total fleet and the world container fleet has been almost quadrupled in 19 years, between 1998 and 2016.
-As can be seen in Figure 15, the increase in the OIC container fleet has been similar to that of the world during the same period, which was not the case for total fleet.
+In parallel with this trend, the growth in container fleet outpaced that of total fleet and the world container fleet has been almost quadrupled in 38 years, between 1981 and 2018.
+As can be seen in Figure 15, the increase in the OIC container fleet is more than that of the world.